vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-seller-integration-guide/external-seller-integration-vtex-marketplace-setup.md

 The article [Configuring a seller](https://help.vtex.com/en/tutorial/configuring-the-seller--tutorials_392) shows the path to create the seller in the Admin and explains the form fields.

-[block:callout]
-{
-  "type": "info",
-  "body": "The **Fulfillment Endpoint** field should be filled in with the endpoint that will be implemented for the seller to receive the Fulfillment Simulation requests from the marketplace.
-This implementation is explained in the next section of this guide."
+>ℹ️ The **Fulfillment Endpoint** field should be filled in with the endpoint that will be implemented for the seller to receive the Fulfillment Simulation requests from the marketplace.
+This implementation is explained in the next section of this guide.
-}
-[/block]

 ![](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/external-seller-integration-vtex-marketplace-setup-0.png)